OSGeo/OSGeoLive-doc/doc/quickstart/geoext_quickstart.rst

     </body>
     </html>

-You should now be able to view an empty HTML page in Firefox at http://localhost/geoext/ All the JavaScript in the following sections should be pasted after the ``// all JavaScript application code should go here`` comment in the
+You should now be able to view an empty HTML page in Firefox at http://localhost/geoext/demo.html All the JavaScript in the following sections should be pasted after the ``// all JavaScript application code should go here`` comment in the
 ``Ext.onReady`` function.
+Placing code here ensures everything has been loaded before running any JavaScript code.

 OpenLayers
 ----------